 The Fed has a bit of a balancing act here because those goals sometimes run in competition with each other.
 To achieve the highest possible rate of employment, you might choose to keep interest rates low, because cheaper borrowing can stimulate businesses to invest.
 This can lead to more hiring as well as more money spent on goods and services, which can have a knock-on effect and help still more businesses prosper.

 The Fed must do its best to maintain an equilibrium between these two factors when it sets the benchmark short-term interest rate, which is the rate at which federally insured banks can borrow money each night.
-The range of short-term interest rates currently sits between 2.25% – 2.5%.
+The current range for the Fed funds rate is 0% – 0.25%

 When the practice of lending money for people to buy homes first started, a bank would look at the qualifications of the borrower and, if they made a loan, hold on to it until the loan was paid off, potentially 20 or 30 years down the line.

-While some banks still do this today, the advent of the mortgage-backed security (MBS) has changed things up a bit.
+While some banks still do this today, the advent of the MBS has changed things up a bit.
 Let’s look at a brief overview of how the process works.

 After your loan closes, it’s packaged up with other mortgages that have similar characteristics to your loan.
 As an example, a single MBS might have 100 conventional loans with credit scores above 680 and down payments of between 15% – 20% on primary properties.